MaxXSoft/ZexVM/README.md

 Same as JVM, ZexVM is designed to solve the problems about cross-platform.
 It can run a certain kind of bytecode file, which is platform-independent.

-ZexVM has it's own instruction set and assembly language (similar to x86), also has an assembler (**ZASM**).
+ZexVM has its own instruction set and assembly language (similar to x86), also has an assembler (**ZASM**).
 The assembler can convert ZexVM assembly to bytecode file.
 In the future, there will be a programming language called **Arsha** can be compiled to ZexVM bytecode.

 ---